jorgecarleitao/django-sphinxql/docs/queryset.rst

         `SearchQuerySet` during the database hit.
 Automatically set to `True` when :meth:`search` is used.

-    When search mode is tru, before interacting with Django database, the queryset performs a search in Sphinx database with the query built with the above
+    When ``search_mode`` is ``True``, before interacting with Django database, the queryset performs a search in Sphinx database with the query built from the above methods:
-    methods:

     * filtering done by :meth:`search` and :meth:`search_filter` are applied
-      before Django's query, restricting the valid ``id``s of the Django's query.
+      before Django's query, restricting the valid ``id``s in the Django's query.
-    * :meth:`search_order_by` orders the results
+    * if any order is done by :meth:`search_order_by` orders the results, the Django order is replaced.

-    Notice that using search always invalidates the ordering you've set to Django.

-    At most, ``SearchQuerySet`` does 1 database hit in Sphinx's database, followed by normal Django hit.
+    At most, ``SearchQuerySet`` does 1 database hit in Sphinx's database, followed by the Django hit.

     .. _extended query syntax: http://sphinxsearch.com/docs/current.html#extended-syntax